nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Extra remarks

-While these tutorials covers a simplified situation of adding a customer and order, you may find yourself in need of more complex control/tasks, and LoyaltyLift is ready for it!
+While these tutorials cover a simplified situation of adding a customer and order, you may need more complex control/tasks, and LoyaltyLift is ready for it!

 Here are some recommended features to explore after this tutorial.